 When I turned 61 in 2011, I was diagnosed with cerebral microvascular disease, a precursor of dementia.
 I retired from my job as the associate director of Gender Studies at the University of Utah.
 Since I have always processed my life stages by writing about them, I started keeping a journal about the effect of my brain’s unraveling on my identity.
-Five years later, I completed a book-length memoir, MEMORY’S LAST BREATH: FIELD NOTES ON MY DEMENTIA, which is forthcoming from Hachette Books in June 2017.
+Five years later, I completed a book-length memoir focussed on my dementia, Memory’s Last Breath: Field Notes on my Dementia (Hachette Books, 2017).
 But dementia does not hold still.
 Like anyone with a degenerative brain disease, I continue to dement every day, never done until I die.
 Every time my brain suffers an additional insult, I have less brain power to puzzle out my remaining “self.”
 There will come a time when I don’t care or don’t know who I am.
 Until then, though, I hope to maintain this website with the help of my saintly and tech-savvy husband, Peter.

 That was then.
 Here we are now, 47 years later, during one of our whenever-we-can-get-away “honeymoons,” this time in Las Vegas.

 I was born in South Africa in 1949, the year apartheid became official.
 Peter and I met as university students and married in 1971.
 In 1984, when we were in our mid-thirties, we emigrated from South Africa to the US with our young children, Marissa (7) and Newton (4).

 Today our children are in their mid-forties.
 Marissa is married to Adam and they have a son, Dante (7).
 Newton is married to Cheryl and they have a son, Kanye (13), and a daughter, Aliya (10).

 You can learn more about me and my dementia by following a series of short films that VideoWest is making of me and my family here.